dianahandler/Credit_Risk_Analysis_with_Machine_Learning/README.md

 ![Screen Shot 2021-08-15 at 1 33 40 PM](https://user-images.githubusercontent.com/82029390/129487202-f895a8cc-790e-4a36-930c-99e66a31121c.png)

 Our calculated accuracy score is 65%.
 Our generated precision for our high-risk is 1% and the F1 score is 2%.
-These scores do not suggest that our model would be satisfactory in classification.
+These scores do not suggest that our model would be satisfactory in classification